 It used to be that when you were watching sports, you were only watching with the people in the same room as you.
 Now, sports have become the gold-standard for entertainment that demands a second-screen.

-Fall is upon on.
+Fall is upon us.
 September is underway and with it comes the apex of the sports calendar.
 Last weekend, the NFL season kicked off and all month, the MLB’s pennant races and Wild Card hunts are shaking out.
 Then will come the MLB playoffs and the dawn of new seasons in both the NBA and NHL.
 Plenty of sports intrigue abounds this time of year- Four divisions in baseball are coming down to the wire, Jimmy Garoppolo has taken over at quarterback in San Francisco for a massive contract with very little in the way of experience, and you may have heard LeBron James is taking his talents to LA.